Felix Randal

 Felix Randal tendered to the great gray drayhorse, similar to the way in which Gerard Hopkins tendered to Felix Randal, similar to the way in which Christ tendered to his disciples.

-They each mended for other living beings and were all enriched thereby.
+They each mended for other living beings and were enriched thereby.

 “Sandal” rhymes with “Randal.”

 I do.
 I do, indeed.
-And I feel the passion and compassion and the beauty in the mould of the mended man and the mending priest, and in the mould of the mended horseshoe-sandal that was mended by Felix Randal.
+And I feel the beauty and passion and compassion in the mould of the mended man and the mending priest, and in the mould of the mended horseshoe-sandal which was mended by Felix Randal.

-The poetic power and depth of this is unimaginable, and if you’re not familiar with this poem, I envy you your new and wonderful discovery.
-It is as deep as the sea, and I hope that you will read it and reread it all your life, as I have done, because you will never tire of it, and it will continually yield up new meaning and poignancy, and it will touch your heart more and more each time you read it, depending upon the events of your life and your own personal circumstances at any given time.
+The poetic power and depth of this is unimaginable, and if you’re not familiar with this poem, I envy you your new discovery.
+It’s as deep as the sea, and I hope that you’ll read it and reread it all your life, as I have done, because you’ll never tire of it, and it will continually yield up new meaning and poignancy, and it will touch your heart more and more each time you read it, depending upon the events of your life and your own circumstances at any given time.

-The plenary lovingkindness and tenderness that Gerard Manley Hopkins captures in his purely profound poem will never diminish for you or fade, but only grow.
+The lovingkindness and tenderness that Gerard Manley Hopkins captured in his purely profound poem will never diminish for you or fade, but only grow.

 This I know.